Wes Moore: Early life and education

+Early life

-Moore was born in Takoma Park, Maryland in 1978, to William Westley Moore Jr., a broadcast news journalist, and Joy Thomas Moore, a daughter of immigrants from Cuba and Jamaica, and a news media professional.
+Moore was born on October 15, 1978, in Takoma Park, Maryland, a suburb of Washington D.C.
+His father, William Westley Moore Jr., was a broadcast news journalist, and his mother, Joy Thomas Moore, is a daughter of immigrants from Cuba and Jamaica, and a news media professional.
 His maternal grandfather, James Thomas, a Jamaican immigrant, was the first black minister in the history of the Dutch Reformed Church.
 His grandmother, Winell Thomas, a Cuban who moved to Jamaica before immigrating to the U.S., was a retired schoolteacher.
-His grandmother's stepfather was Chinese.

-On April 16, 1982, when Moore was three years old, his father died of acute epiglottitis.
+On April 15, 1982, when Moore was three years old, his father died of acute epiglottitis.
 In the summer of 1984, Moore's mother took him and his two sisters to live in the Bronx, New York, with her parents.
-His occasional babysitter was Kamala Harris' stepmother, Carol Kirlew.
+His occasional babysitter was Kamala Harris's stepmother, Carol Kirlew.
 Moore attended Riverdale Country School.
 When his grades declined and he became involved in petty crime, his mother enrolled him in Valley Forge Military Academy and College.
 Moore's family moved back to Maryland after his mother's employer, the Annie E. Casey Foundation, relocated to Baltimore.

-In 1998, Moore graduated Phi Theta Kappa from Valley Forge with an associate degree, completed the requirements for the United States Army's early commissioning program, and was appointed a second lieutenant of Military Intelligence in the Army Reserve.
+In 1998, Moore graduated Phi Theta Kappa from Valley Forge Military College with an associate degree.
 He then attended Johns Hopkins University, from which he graduated Phi Beta Kappa with a B.A. in international relations and economics in 2001.
 At Johns Hopkins, he also played wide receiver for the Johns Hopkins Blue Jays football team for two seasons, served as the chair of the university's Men of the NAACP branch, and was initiated into the Omicron Delta Kappa honor society, and Sigma Sigma chapter of Alpha Phi Alpha.

 In 1998 and 1999, Moore interned for Baltimore Mayor Kurt Schmoke.
 He later became involved with the March of Dimes before serving in the Army.
 He also interned at the United States Department of Homeland Security under Secretary Tom Ridge.

 After graduating, he attended Wolfson College, Oxford as a Rhodes Scholar, where he earned a master's degree in international relations in 2004 and submitted a thesis titled Rise and Ramifications of Radical Islam in the Western Hemisphere.
-He then served in the 82nd Airborne Division and was deployed to Afghanistan from 2005 to 2006, attaining the rank of captain.
-He left the Army in 2014.
+While at Oxford, Moore shared a house with Luke Bronin.